SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 A Brief Look at the History of General Motors

-• 1908: GM was founded as a holding company in Flint, Michigan, by William C. Durant.
+• 1908: William C. Durant founded GM as a holding company in Flint, Michigan.
 The company acquired Buick, Oldsmobile, Cadillac, and Oakland (which later became Pontiac).

-• 1910s-1920s: Rapid expansion as GM acquires several other automakers and suppliers.
+• 1910s-1920s: GM experienced rapid expansion as it acquired several other automakers and suppliers.
 By 1920, GM had become the world's largest automaker.

 • 1931: Alfred P. Sloan implements organizational reforms to decentralize operations into autonomous divisions.
 This structure became known as the "Sloanian Corporation".

-• 1940s-1950s: Massive growth during WWII and the post-war economic boom made GM the undisputed leader of the automotive industry.
+• 1940s-1950s: Massive growth during WWII and the post-war economic boom made GM the undisputed automotive industry leader.

 • 2009: GM declares bankruptcy during the financial crisis.
-The company restructures with government loans and emerges from bankruptcy within 40 days.
+The company restructured with government loans and emerged from bankruptcy within 40 days.

 • 2010-Present: GM recovers and returns to profitability by focusing on core brands and investing in new technologies.
 The company aims to transition to EVs and AVs.